From Werner KRAUTH

 - There will be no more certificate, as ENS was unable to keep the certificate free of charge.

-see this page for syllabus and material, and lecture notes.
+see this page for tutorials and homeworks, syllabus, and lecture notes.

 I am deeply interested in statistical and condensed-matter physics, often in connection to computation and algorithms.
 Current interests are in hard spheres, mainly the melting transition in two-dimensional disks and in two-dimensional melting, bosons (in collaboration with the experimental groups at ENS), and the theory of convergence and of coupling in Markov chains.
 Recent work in my research group has led to the redefinition of the dominant Markov-chain Monte Carlo paradigm, namely the Metropolis algorithm.
 This has already allowed us to propose powerful algorithms for particle systems, continuous spin models and long-range systems, and to obtain important physical results.
 Research on the beyond-Metropolis paradigm, together with applications in classical and quantum physics and its interfaces will likely be a focus of my research activity in the next few years.